Jamie Lynn Spears: 2002–2008: Career beginnings and success with All That and Zoey 101

 In December 2007, Variety announced that Spears had signed on to guest-appear in the ABC comedy sitcom series Miss Guided, in which she played the role of the promiscuous high-school student Mandy Fener in the episode "Hot Sub" which aired on March 20, 2008.
 That same year, Spears voiced Goldilocks in the direct-to-DVD animation film Unstable Fables: Goldilocks & 3 Bears Show.
-The film is the third and final installment of the Unstable Fables trilogy.

-2011–2017: Country music debut and ATV incident
+2011–2017: Country music debut

-In 2011, Spears moved to Nashville with her daughter Maddie and began working on a country music album with a number of local music producers.
-On November 7, 2011, Spears held a small concert at the Rutledge in Nashville in which she performed a set of original songs.
-On November 25, 2013, Spears released her first single "How Could I Want More" from her upcoming debut album.
+In 2011, Spears moved to Nashville and began working on a country music album with local music producers.
+On November 7, 2011, Spears held a small concert at The Rutledge in Nashville.
+On November 25, 2013, Spears released her first single "How Could I Want More".
 The song debuted at number 29 on Billboard's Hot Country Songs, and at number 8 on the Country Digital Songs chart, for the week ending December 7, 2013.
 Kevin Rutherford of Billboard described Spears' performance as "sweet and innocent" yet powerful, and suggested the song would fit right in at country radio.
+The song was named Taste of Country's Top Critic's Pick.

-Spears is featured on her older sister, Britney Spears's eighth studio album Britney Jean on the song "Chillin' with You".
-On May 27, 2014, Spears released an EP called The Journey.
-The EP peaked at number 5 on Billboard's Heatseekers Albums, and at number 24 on Top Country Albums.
-Jana Kramer recorded a song Spears co-wrote, "I Got the Boy," which was released as the second single from Thirty One in 2015.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 592,000 copies in the United States as of April 2016.
+Spears was featured on her older sister Britney Spears's eighth studio album Britney Jean on the song "Chillin' with You".
+On May 27, 2014, Spears released her debut EP The Journey.
+The EP peaked at number 5 on Billboard's Heatseekers Albums and at number 24 on Top Country Albums.
+That year, Spears made numerous appearances on country radio talk shows, made performances at fairs and festivals, and was an opening act for Alan Jackson.
+Spears co-wrote the Jana Kramer song "I Got the Boy" which was released as the second single from Thirty One in 2015.

-In 2016, Spears released a documentary Jamie Lynn Spears: When the Lights Go Out, reflecting on the controversy of her pregnancy, showcasing her country music career after "realizing [her] true calling was music" as well as her personal life as a wife and mother.
+In 2016, Spears released the documentary Jamie Lynn Spears: When the Lights Go Out, reflecting on the controversy of her pregnancy, showcasing her country music career after "realizing [her] true calling was music" as well as her personal life as a wife and mother.
 On March 15, 2016, Spears performed at the Grand Ole Opry in Nashville.
-She was introduced by her two older siblings, Britney and Bryan, who made surprise appearances at the show.
-On June 24, 2016, Spears released her second single, "Sleepover."
-She described the song as "young, flirty and empowering".
+On June 24, 2016, Spears released her second single "Sleepover".
 Spears was a presenter and a performer at Radio Disney Music Awards in April 2017.